YeahNotSewerSide/Roll20Api/README.md

 20RollApi for python, api includes "exploits"(some bugs) for standart https://app.roll20.net/editor/

 # Description
 Now it's pretty raw api, you can parse your games, launch game, roll dices and send messages and you can change name/avatar(sender) of the messages.
+Also you can change roll results.

 # Requirements:
   pip install beautifulsoup4